 Once you have built your network base, your LinkedIn feed will begin populating with content from your connections.
 Use this feed to interact with others and engage with the content they share.
 Provide positive, insightful feedback, share your own perspective, or say thank you for the opportunity to start a dialogue about an important topic.
 Make sure to keep your interactions respectful, professional and courteous at all times.

 Market yourself with videos.

 Don’t be afraid to reach out.
-Remember, LinkedIn is a professional social networking platform to build connections in industries and workplaces.
+Remember, LinkedIn is a social networking platform designed to help professionals build connections in chosen industries and workplaces.
 After establishing a new connection, follow up with a message that is clear about your “ask.”
-This could be a face-to-face meeting over coffee so you can learn more about the connection’s current company culture or gather info on the hiring manager who recently posted a position.
+This could be a face-to-face meeting over coffee so you can learn more about the connection’s current company or gather info on the hiring manager who recently posted a position.
 Many people enjoy mentoring and helping others succeed, especially if they received similar assistance or mentorship early in their careers.
-Networking is about paying the kindness forward!
+One of the best parts of networking is paying the kindness forward.

 LinkedIn is a powerful tool that can help you unlock great professional opportunities.
 By following an effective strategy for growing your network, you can meet and engage with incredible people and expand your industry footprint.